April 7-13, 2025

 JUST EAT IT, a food waste story (YouTube, for personal use only)

-Organics Composting Facility (YouTube video)
+Prince George’s County Organics Composting Facility in Upper Marlboro (YouTube video)

 Repurposing Leftovers (YouTube video)